 Article 18.8 promotes the importance of conservation and the sustainable use of biological diversity and their role in achieving sustainable development.
+While the majority report views the inclusion of that article with approval, CEI and CGFI would point out that the article fails to observe that Colombia is a party to the Convention on Biological Diversity and to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+In evaluations of Colombia's implementation of CITES, the country was listed in the highest category for its legislation to implement that Convention.

-While the majority report views the inclusion of that article with approval, CEI and CGFI would point out that the article fails to recognize that property rights and technological advances to produce higher yields and greater resource efficiency in agriculture are critical components in building a more sustainable future in Peru.
-Subsistence agriculture in Peru and other countries is the greatest threat to fragile ecosystems.
-A World Bank report points to some of the problems in rural areas of Peru that put pressure on the environment:
+The Agreement also fails to recognize that property rights and technological advances to produce higher yields and greater resource efficiency in agriculture are critical components in building a more sustainable future in Colombia.
+Low economic growth and subsistence agriculture in Colombia and other countries is the greatest threat to fragile ecosystems.